rspamd/rspamd/doc/markdown/architecture/index.md

 - `SPF_DENY` - a sender is denied by SPF policy;
 - `SPF_SOFTFAIL` - there is no affinity defined by SPF policy.

-rspamd supports two main types of modules: internal modules written in C and external modules written in lua.
+Rspamd supports two main types of modules: internal modules written in C and external modules written in Lua.
 There is no real difference between the two types with the exception that C modules are embedded and can be enabled in a `filters` attribute in the `options` section of the config:

 ~~~ucl
 options {